Frequently Asked Questions About St. Paul Al‑Anon/Alateen Intergroup

 You don’t need to be an IR to attend the monthly Intergroup meeting.
 Any Al‑Anon or Alateen members are welcome although they cannot vote unless they are an IR.

-One difference between GRs and IRs is that an Al‑Anon member who is also a member of Alcoholics Anonymous can be an IR but not a GR.
+One difference between GRs and IRs is that an Al‑Anon member who is also a member of Alcoholics Anonymous can be an IR but cannot be a GR.

 What constitutes a quorum at Intergroup meetings?

-To carry out important business at Intergroup meetings, our bylaws require that 5% of the groups we serve be represented.
-Currently this means there must be at least 6 voting members.
-At several recent meetings there were only 5 or fewer voting members present.
-This even occured at a meeting when we were to to elect a Treasurer.
-The result was that we were unable to elect someone who was willing to serve.
-This should underscore the importance of groups being represented.
+To carry out important business at Intergroup meetings, our bylaws require that 5% of the approximately 86 groups we serve be represented.
+Currently this means there must be at least 5 voting members.
+At several recent meetings there were only 4 or fewer voting members present.
+This even occured at a meeting when we were to to elect officers.
+The result was that we were unable to elect members who were willing to serve.
+This underscores the importance of groups being represented.

 How is Intergroup supported financially?